jboss-developer/jboss-picketlink-quickstarts/picketlink-angularjs-rest/README.md

 What is it?
 -----------

-This example demonstrates the use of *PicketLink* in HTML5 + AngularJS + RESTful applications in *JBoss Enterprise Application Platform 6* or *WildFly*.
+This example demonstrates the use of *PicketLink* in HTML5 + AngularJS + RESTful applications in *JBoss Enterprise Application Platform* or *WildFly*.

 The application provides an authentication and registration page.
 Once the user is registered, he must activate his account by accessing the following URL: